-Earlier this year we ran our most epic competition ever, offering a $5000 room makeover with Canberra Outlet and one-on-one styling help from me to develop a vision board for the space and shop the look.
+Earlier this year we ran our most epic competition ever!
+Offering a $5000 room makeover with Canberra Outlet and one-on-one styling help from me to develop a vision board for the space and also shop the look.

 Boy did we get inundated with entries!
-Some rooms didn’t look like they needed a makeover at all and others were a hoarder’s delight.
+Some rooms didn’t look like they needed a makeover at all.
+Others were also a hoarder’s delight.
 Generally, most people shared common themes of feeling as though their space lacked a ‘style’ but didn’t know how to achieve a cohesive yet layered space.
-And many were hesitant about introducing colour into their home.
+And many were also hesitant about introducing colour into their home.

 Related article: How to update your living room for less: Top decorating ideas to suit your budget